PE at Eliot Bank

 PE is a key aspect of school life as it helps to develop and maintain a healthy lifestyle.
 Through PE, children at Eliot Bank will have vital experiences that will build and develop their resilience, self-confidence, self-awareness and the ability to work as a member of a team.
-These experiences include competition as a natural indicator and often valuable spur to achievement by individuals.
+These experiences include competition as a natural indicator and are often a valuable incentive to achievement by individuals.

-Each week, children in year 3 and 4 learn how to swim at our local swimming pool.
+In the summer term, children in Year 3 visit our local swimming pool and learn how to swim.
+These lessons continue during the spring term for children in Year 4.
 The children really develop their skills and confidence during these years and many are keen to attend the Swimming Gala to show off their talents.

-Eliot Bank is part of a network of schools and teams which attend sports tournaments where we compete against others.
-Children of all ages compete in cricket, tennis, football, sports-hall athletics and multi-skills tournaments.
-Children from years 5 and 6 compete in the annual Swimming Gala at Glassmill every year.
-We have two football teams made up of boys and girls from years 5 and 6.
+Eliot Bank is part of a network of schools and teams which attends sports tournaments where we compete against others.
+Children of all ages compete in cricket, tennis, football, sports-hall athletics and multi-skills tournaments, and children from Years 5 and 6 compete in the annual Swimming Gala at Glassmill.
+We have two football teams made up of boys and girls from Years 4, 5 and 6.
 They play in the Lewisham League on Blackheath against other Lewisham schools all competing for the Mary Bennett Plate and the league title.